DEVSENSE/phptools-docs/docs/vs/Debugging/inspecting-data.md

 ## Track objects with Object IDs

 When you want to track an object during its life, you can create **Object ID** for it.
 The Object ID allows you to observe the object even when it's out of scope.
-The object is displayed in the **Locals** window, but you can also add it to the **Watch** window.
+The object is displayed in the **Locals** window, but you can also add it to the **Watch** window as a part of an expression.
 Here you can see the tracked object even when it's out of scope:

 ![Tracked object in Watch Window](imgs\object-id.png)